-In anticipation of our becoming a public company, immediately prior to our December 2007 initial public offering, which we refer to as our "IPO", our compensation committee at that time generally established overall total direct compensation (consisting of base salary, annual cash bonus and long-term equity incentive compensation) for our then current executives for the remainder of our fiscal 2008 after the effective date of our IPO, as well as for fiscal 2009, at levels that then equaled or exceeded the median level for similarly situated executives at companies.
-In making these decisions prior to our IPO, our compensation committee also then believed that we should target total direct compensation (and/or individual components thereof) for the remainder of our fiscal 2008, as well as for fiscal 2009, of certain of our then serving individual executives whom the committee the believed to be key contributors to our current and future performance at relative levels that equaled or exceeded the 75th percentile level for similarly situated executives who were then expected to help drive our creation of shareholder value.
+In anticipation of our becoming a public company, immediately prior to our December 2007 initial public offering, which we refer to as our "IPO", our compensation committee at that time generally established overall total direct compensation (consisting of base salary, annual cash bonus and long-term equity incentive compensation) for our then current executives for the remainder of our fiscal 2008 after the effective date of our IPO, as well as for fiscal 2009, at levels that then equaled or exceeded the median level for similarly situated executives at comparable public companies.
+In making these decisions prior to our IPO, our compensation committee also then believed that we should target total direct compensation (and/or individual components thereof) for the remainder of our fiscal 2008, as well as for fiscal 2009, of certain of our then serving individual executives whom the committee then believed to be key contributors to our current and future performance at relative levels that equaled or exceeded the 75th percentile level for similarly situated executives at comparable public companies.
+Our compensation committee took these actions at that time in order to attract, retain and motivate highlyqualified, entrepreneurial and growth-oriented executives who were then expected to help drive our creation of shareholder value.
 As a result of the foregoing process conducted by our compensation committee as it was constructed prior to our IPO, the compensation levels for our then serving NEOs named herein for the remainder of fiscal 2008 after our IPO, as well as for fiscal 2009, were pre-established by our committee prior to the effective date of our IPO.
 The one exception to this process was our compensation committee's establishment of Mr. Jensen's total compensation package upon his promotion on July 15, 2008 to become our new chief financial officer and treasurer in replacement of Mr. Waibel, who then became the president of our asset management division.